grantwinney/blog/content/posts/raspberry-pi-virtual-machine-in-virtualbox/index.md

 Create a new VirtualBox instance.
 Type the name “Debian” and it should auto-select type Linux and version Debian (64-bit) – if not, select them.

 Set the settings according to the minimum requirements, which should pretty closely mirror the Pi.
-[The current release is jessie](https://www.debian.org/releases/jessie/amd64/ch03s04.html.en).
-Using the graphical desktop, the recommended RAM is 1GB and hard drive space is 10GB.
+As of this writing, the current release is jessie.
+Using the graphical desktop, the recommended RAM and hard drive space is currently 1GB and 10GB, respectively.

 ![debian - virtualbox config 1](debian-virtualbox-config-1.png)